-Following our recent webinar, guest speaker Joanna O’Connell, VP & Principal Analyst at Forrester, addressed these questions in a featured Q&A sponsored by Jivox.
+Following our recent webinar, guest speaker Joanna O’Connell, former VP & Principal Analyst at Forrester, addressed these questions in a featured Q&A sponsored by Jivox.
 These top-of-mind issues are borne by marketers across different industries.
 Ms. O’Connell offers brand marketers a new way of communicating and connecting with consumers by:

 - Providing insights into implementing personalization in a way that respects consumer privacy

 - Sharing recommendations on how to build an infrastructure of data and marketing technologies to deliver a true omnichannel eCommerce marketing strategy

 - Demonstrating the benefits of choosing the right dynamic creative technologies to scale personalization